Refined BPS invariants of 6d SCFTs from anomalies and modularity: Sakai's mirror curve for the massive E-string

-$A_n$ and $B_n$ have index $n$ and weight 4 and 6 respectively.
+where we have used the nine generators of the ring of $E_8$ Weyl invariant Jacobi forms introduced in subsection \ref{sc:jacobi_weyl}.
 The other coefficients $a_3, a_4, b_3, \ldots, b_6$ of the Sakai curve are not needed in our computations and can be found in \cite{Sakai:2011}.
 Note that compared to Sakai's original notation, we have inverted $u$ so that $u\rightarrow 0$ is the large volume limit.